 Kids are yelling at their parents.

-“I hate you!” and “Shut-up!” are not the rarity anymore.
+“I hate you!” and “Shut-up!” are not a rarity anymore.

 In fact, thousands of moms have flocked to social media to air their grievances of these outbursts.